ldkong1205/ldkong1205/README.md

 I am a Ph.D. student in the Department of Computer Science at the National University of Singapore.

-I am working in the fields of deep learning and computer vision, with particular focuses on domain adaptation, 3D perception, and visual representation learning.
+I work in the fields of deep learning and computer vision, with particular focuses on domain adaptation, 3D perception, and visual representation learning.

+My research pursues to build scalable perception models that can be generalized across different domains and scenarios, with minimum or no human annotations needed.

 <!--
 [![Lingdong's github stats](https://github-readme-stats.vercel.app/api?username=ldkong1205&show_icons=true)](https://github.com/ldkong1205/github-readme-stats)